-None of these laws prohibit teaching the full sweep of U.S. history, including teaching about the nearly 250 years of slavery that ended only as a result of the Civil War, or Reconstruction, or the rise again of violent white supremacy that ended Reconstruction and has persisted in one form or another ever since.
+You should know that none of these laws prohibit teaching the full sweep of U.S. history, including teaching about the almost 250 years of slavery that came to an end only as a result of the Civil War, or Reconstruction, or the violent white supremacy that brought Reconstruction to an end and has persisted in one form or another ever since.
 In fact, current state standards governing the teaching of history in many of the impacted states require such instruction.
 For details on the laws passed in your state and how they interact with state content standards, see the state specific Know Your Right guides.

 What should I do if I’m an educator in a state with one of these measures?